+Benefit Changes:

-Benefit Changes: There were no changes to benefit terms that applied to all members of the Public Agency Pool.
-However, individual employers in the Plan may have provided a benefit improvement to their employees by granting Two Years Additional Service Credit to members retiring during a specified time period (a.k.a.
-Golden Handshakes).
-Employers that have done so may need to report this information as a separate liability in their financials statement as CalPERS considers such amounts to be separately financed employer-specific liabilities.
+There were no changes to benefit terms that applied to all members of the Public Agency Pool.
+However, individual employers in the Plan may have provided a benefit improvement to their employees such as Golden Handshakes, service purchases, and other prior service costs.
+Employers that have done so may need to report this information as a separate liability in their financial statement as CalPERS considers such amounts to be separately financed employer-specific liabilities.